alexxuyaowen/maze/README.md

 ### Next Level:
 ![the door](https://github.com/alexxuyaowen/maze/blob/master/Maze/Demo/final.PNG)
 - Upon collect enough visions, a door would appear on the maze, and the player can view the entire maze from now on.
-- Getting to the door would take the player to the next level, resetting the vision and gaining 64 health.
+- Getting to the door would take the player to the next level: reset the character, gain 64 health, and be put a different maze.

 ![next level](https://github.com/alexxuyaowen/maze/blob/master/Maze/Demo/nextLevel.PNG)

-### Game Over
+### Game Over:
 ![game over](https://github.com/alexxuyaowen/maze/blob/master/Maze/Demo/fail0.PNG)
 - If the player cannot make to the next level before Health reaches 0, the game would end and a score would be displayed.

 ![game over](https://github.com/alexxuyaowen/maze/blob/master/Maze/Demo/fail1.PNG)